Destinations Greece The Cyclades Paros

 The zones.

-Six pockets of Paros worth knowing — the working fishing port (Naoussa), the capital and ferry hub (Parikia), the inland marble village (Lefkes), the sibling island a 15-minute ferry south (Antiparos), the quiet south coast (Aliki), and the east coast (Marpissa, Piso Livadi, Drios).
+Six pockets of Paros worth knowing — the working fishing port (Naoussa), the capital and ferry hub (Parikia), the inland marble village (Lefkes), the sibling island a short ferry south (Antiparos), the quiet south coast (Aliki), and the east coast (Marpissa, Piso Livadi, Drios).
 Base in Naoussa; visit the rest.

 01